ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

  - If a record is unique but contains a field annotated by the aliased modality, you may free the record itself but not the aliased field.
  - If a value mode-crosses uniqueness, it can be unique even though there might be further references.
-In particular, all constants (eg. boxed floats, boxed integers and strings) mode-cross uniqueness.
 You can check whether a value mode-crosses uniqueness by attempting to cast it from unique to aliased.

 Furthermore, we are currently working around a limitation which makes it unsound to use uniqueness with pattern-matching.
 In particular, if `field` had the